adonis0147/py-behavior-tree/README.md

 ```

 ## About Hotfix
-Nodes are identified by `id` and you can change the tick function, children and the Python function of a node by calling the `behavior_tree.add_node`.
+Nodes are identified by `id` and you can change the tick function, the children nodes and the Python function of a node by calling the `behavior_tree.add_node`.
 ``` Python
 def bar():
   print 'Hello, hotfix!'